sarahciston/codingcare/_drafts/interviews.md

 No, not that I would change.
 I think that that it's an important.
 It's almost **like a salon right like or what I had to imagine like like in what like pre French revolution people thinking about stuff**

 >I love that you're thinking of it as like a salon.
-That's maybe really good word, thank you.I do I feel like that sort of like that's what I was hoping for in a way.
+That's maybe really good word, thank you.
+I do I feel like that sort of like that's what I was hoping for in a way.
 There were moments where I was like imagining it having more structure or like, but I also wasn't really sure like wanting it to wanted it to like organically become what it needed to be, but not always sure what that is or felt like it that that was definitely going to change as the people in it were going to change.
 And so it was, imagining that, like one version of it was that we might do projects together.
 But that definitely didn't seem to be as much what people needed is just like the space for connection.

 Yeah, because everyone has spaces to do projects.
 Everyone is being made to do for reasons.